aary/sharp/Traits/README.md

 metaprogramming and manipulations with type lists (as opposed to the traditional runtime value range concept).

-Say you were designing a type set (i.e. a tuple that can only consist of distinct types, for example std::tuple<int, double, char> is a valid type set whereas std::tuple<int, double, int> is not valid).
+Say you were designing a type set.
 You would want the types to be arranged in increasing order of their sizes to as to take the least extra alignment needed via padding, for example the following struct is more space optimized than the latter

 ```
-struct ContainerOptimized {
+struct A {
-    uint8_t one;
-    uint32_t two;
+    double d;
+    int i;
+    char c;
 };

-struct ContainerBad {
+struct B {
-    uint32_t one;
-    uint8_t two;
+    char c;
+    double d;
+    int i;
 };
 ```